Gray Paint Colors & Their 3 Main Undertones

-Do gray paint colours have undertones?
+Do gray paint colors have undertones?
 You bet your booty they do!

-Gray is right up there with white as the SNEAKIEST of paint colours when it comes to undertones.
-Just when you think you picked the PERFECT gray, you paint your walls and end up with a subtle (or not so subtle) shade of blue, green or violet.
-OH JOY!
+Gray is right up there with white as the sneakiest paint color when it comes to undertones.
+Just when you think you picked the perfect shade, you paint your walls and end up with a subtle (or not so subtle) shade of blue, green, or violet.
+OH, JOY!

-The key to picking the PERFECT gray is to figure out which undertone you want – because you’re gonna get one whether you like it or not.
+The key to picking the PERFECT gray is to figure out which undertone you want—because you’ll get one whether you like it or not.

-Gray has three undertones – blue, violet and green.
+Gray has three undertones – blue, violet, and green.
 You might like to think you can avoid them, but you can’t – like taxes, death, and empty wine bottles, they will haunt you.
-And even the MOST NEUTRAL gray will be susceptible to change based on the exposure of your room, landscaping outside the window, interior furnishings and your OWN perception of how a colour looks.
-Some people are more sensitive to undertones, and while the colour itself and ‘what is in it‘, is not subjective, how you SEE the colour (vs someone else) IS!
+Even the MOST NEUTRAL gray will be susceptible to change based on the exposure of your room, landscaping outside the window, interior furnishings, and your perception of how a color looks.
+Some people are more sensitive to undertones, and while the color itself and ‘what is in it‘ is not subjective, how you SEE the color (vs someone else) IS!

-You could have looked at any one of the above blobs (super technical term) under certain circumstances and thought they were pretty darn gray.
-However, they’re great examples of the many faces that gray can have – and they aren’t ALWAYS that obvious!
+You could have looked at any of the above blobs (a super technical term) under certain circumstances and thought they were pretty darn gray.
+However, they’re great examples of the many faces that gray can have—and they aren’t always that obvious!

-Gray with a blue undertone is usually the most popular choice.
+Gray with a blue undertone isn’t the most popular choice, but it’s close!

 - a gray-blue can be either fresh (cool) or stormy (more subdued/earth-toned)